Did you know?

 Summer

 In summer, the water level is higher.
 It is warmer then, and more water evaporates than falls as rain.
 Demand for water is also higher in summer.
 Fields are sprayed with water during droughts.
-Polders are flushed with fresh water to prevent soil salinization.
+Polders are flushed with freshwater to prevent soil salinisation.
 In addition, we use more water for cooling and recreation in summer.
 That is why we raise the water level during these months.
 In this way, we create a buffer in our water system.

 When is winter or summer level?

 We do not have a fixed start date for the winter or summer water levels.
-Water level management is about looking ahead.
-When it becomes drier in the spring, we start to store water and raise the water level.
-When it becomes wetter again in the fall, we drain more water.
-This ensures that we have more space in our waterways to collect large amounts of rainwater and prevents flooding.
+Water-level management is a forward-looking process.
+When conditions become drier in the spring, we store water and raise the water level.
+When conditions become wetter again in the autumn, we release more water.
+This ensures that our watercourses have more capacity to absorb heavy rainfall and this helps prevent flooding.

-There are many different areas, each with its own water level.
-This is laid down in a water level decree.
-Agreements on water levels sometimes need to be renegotiated.
+There are many different areas, each with their own water level.
+They are set out in a Water Level Regulation Plan.
+Agreements regarding water levels sometimes need to be revised.
 Circumstances and insights can change.
-We then adjust the water level and lay this down in a new water level decree.
+In such cases, we adjust the water level and set it out in a new Water Level Regulation Plan.

 What is a pumping station?

-A pumping station is a facility (‘engineering structure’) that transfers water from a lower to a higher level.
-This allows a water level area to maintain a certain water level.
-This water level is the height of the water in lakes, ditches, and canals relative to Normal Amsterdam Level (NAP).
-Within a defined area, we agree on the best water level.
-In doing so, we take into account factors such as housing, agriculture, and nature.
+A pumping station is a facility ('structure') that moves water from a lower to a higher level.
+This allows a water-level regulation area to maintain a specific water level.
+This water level refers to the height of the water in ponds, ditches, and canals relative to the Amsterdam Ordnance Datum (NAP).
+Within a defined area, we agree on the optimum water level, taking account of factors such as residential areas, agriculture, and nature.

 Polders

 A large part of the Netherlands consists of polders.
-Here, the water level in ditches is kept at a certain level by the water board.
-Pumping stations ensure that excess water, caused by rainfall for example, is pumped out of the polder.
+In polders, the water authority maintains the water level in the ditches at a specific level.
+Pumping stations ensure that excess water—caused by rainfall, for example—is pumped out of the polder.

-Because pumping water removes water from the soil, subsidence can occur, especially in peat soil.
-This means that the soil can no longer swell when it gets wet.
-The peat soil oxidizes and the peat can pulverize, causing land subsidence.
-The water board therefore takes great care in managing the groundwater level so that the soil does not become too dry.
+Because pumping stations remove water from the ground, shrinkage can occur, particularly in peat soils.
+This means that the soil no longer swells when it gets wet.
+The peat oxidises and can disintegrate, causing subsidence.
+Therefore, the water authority takes great care to manage the groundwater level so that the soil does not become too dry.

-The Waterwolf is a pumping station that transfers water to a reservoir (surface water) in another area.
-This pumping station has been in use since 1920 to transfer excess water from the Reitdiep to the Lauwersmeer.
-The Waterwolf drains the northwest of the province of Groningen (67,000 ha) and the northern tip of the province of Drenthe (29,000 ha) to a level of -0.93 m NAP.
-This is also known as the Electra level, named after the former Electra water board that managed the Waterwolf.
+De Waterwolf is a catchtwater pumping station that transfers water to a catchwater (surface water) in another area.
+This pumping station has been in operation since 1920 to transfer excess water from the Reitdiep to lake Lauwersmeer.
+De Waterwolf drains the northwest of the province of Groningen (67,000 ha) and the kop van Drenthe (29,000 ha) to a level of -0.93 m NAP.
+This is also known as the Electra level, named after the former water authority that managed De Waterwolf.

 What can I do if my garden stays wet when it rains a lot?

-Climate change means we are increasingly faced with extreme rainfall.
-The sewer system cannot always cope with this: the sewers can overflow, causing dirty sewage water to end up on the streets.
-Water can also remain in your garden for longer periods of time.
-Fortunately, we can also collect water in our gardens by creating water-friendly gardens!
+Due to climate change, we are increasingly experiencing extreme rainfall.
+The sewage system cannot always cope with this; it can overflow, causing foul sewage water to appear on the streets.
+Additionally, water can remain in your garden for extended periods.
+Fortunately, we can also collect water in our gardens by creating a water-friendly garden!

-- Plants absorb water, tiles do not.
-That is why it is important to lay as few tiles as possible in a garden.
-Water can drain away better in a green garden.
+• Plants absorb water, whereas paving slabs do not.
+Therefore, it is important to lay as few paving slabs as possible in a garden.
+Water can drain more effectively in a green garden.

-- A rain barrel can also collect rainwater.
+• A water butt can also collect rainwater.
 During periods of low rainfall, this water can be reused to water the garden.
-You can also choose to disconnect the downspout, allowing water from the roof to flow directly into the (green) garden.
-If you have a larger garden, consider constructing a wadi to collect water and allow it to slowly sink into the ground.
+You can also choose to disconnect the downpipe, allowing water from the roof to flow directly into the green garden.
+If you have a larger garden, you could construct a wadi to collect water and allow it to slowly sink into the ground.

-- By creating differences in height in your garden, rainwater can flow more easily to the green areas of your garden or into a pond.
-Here, the water can sink into the soil and does not remain on the tiles.
-By creating the lower areas further away from your house, you reduce flooding near your home.
+• By creating elevation differences in your garden, rainwater can flow more easily to the green areas of your garden or into a pond.
+Here, the water can seep into the soil and will not remain on the paving slabs.
+By situating the lower-lying areas further from your house, you reduce the risk of flooding near your home.

 Does water from ditches always flow directly to the sea?

 No, water from ditches does not always flow directly to the sea.
-A large part of the Netherlands consists of polders that lie below Normal Amsterdam Level (NAP).
-Water does not flow away to the sea by itself here and sometimes even stands still.
-The ditches in these low polders therefore fill up quickly.
-To prevent this, pumping stations pump the water away.
+A large part of the Netherlands consists of polders that lie below the Amsterdam Ordnance Datum (NAP).
+Water does not flow naturally to the sea from polders and may even be stagnant.
+As a result, the ditches in these low-lying polders fill up quickly.
+To prevent this, pumping stations remove the water.

 Where does the water go?

-Pumping stations transfer the water to another area: the reservoir.
-In the case of the Waterwolf, this is the Lauwersmeer.
-The water is pumped up from the Kommerzijlsterriet and the Reitdiep and transferred to the Lauwersmeer.
-From there, the excess water can be discharged into the Wadden Sea via locks at Lauwersoog.
+Pumping stations transfer water to another area: the catchwater.
+In the case of De Waterwolf, this is lake Lauwersmeer.
+Water is pumped up from the Kommerzijlsterriet and the Reitdiep and transferred to lake Lauwersmeer.
+From there, excess water can be discharged into the Wadden Sea via locks at Lauwersoog.

 What does it mean if my house is below N.A.P.
-(Normal Amsterdam Level)?
+(Amsterdam Ordnance Datum)?

-If your house is below N.A.P., this means that the ground on which your house stands is lower than Normal Amsterdam Level.
-This is a reference height, which is approximately equal to sea level at the North Sea.
+If your house is situated below NAP, this means that the ground on which your house stands is lower than the Amsterdam Ordnance Datum.
+This is a reference height, approximately equivalent to the North Sea's sea level.

 Flood risk

-Climate change means we are experiencing more extreme weather, such as heavier rainfall and more violent storms.
-The risk of flooding during extreme weather is higher if your home is below sea level.
-Rivers and ditches can also cause flooding due to excess water in low-lying areas.
+Due to climate change, we experience extreme weather, such as heavier rainfall and more severe storms, more often.
+The likelihood of flooding during extreme weather is higher when your house is situated below NAP.
+Rivers and ditches can also cause issues due to an excess of water affecting homes in low-lying areas.

-Fortunately, there are also dikes and flood defenses that protect our areas and limit the risk of flooding.
+Fortunately, we also have dykes and flood defences that protect our areas and reduce the risk of flooding.
 However, partly due to more extreme weather conditions, our country is becoming more vulnerable to flooding and water damage.

-On the website Overstroomik.nl, you can check how high the water will rise in your area in the event of flooding.
-It also provides tips on how to prepare for a situation of flooding.
+On the website Overstroomik.nl, you can check how high the water will reach near you in the event of a flood.
+It also provides tips on how to prepare properly for flooding.